ProfessorYaseen/YOLOv8_Training_and_Drone_Integration/README.md

 - Expand the dataset and retrain for higher accuracy and broader vehicle types.

 ## Contact
 I am eager to collaborate on innovative AI, computer vision, and robotics projects.
-Connect with me via GitHub or LinkedIn to explore opportunities!
+Connect with me on  LinkedIn(https://www.linkedin.com/in/muhammad-yaseen-923496982516p/) to explore opportunities!